yanthomasdev/lunaria/README.md

 ## Status

-Lunaria is currently in early access and **breaking changes** are bound to happen.
+Lunaria is currently in public beta and **breaking changes** are bound to happen.
 If you’ve found anything wrong or unexpected, please [open an issue on GitHub](https://github.com/yanthomasdev/lunaria/issues/new).

 ## Documentation